CGurity/SDA/en/_activities/0203-Acceptable-use-policy-for-accounts-and-passwords.md

     </tr>
     <tr>
       <td>Antivirus</td>
-      <td>Software that analyzes files in searching for known pieces of malware.
-They generally hold a database of previously identified threats, then compare file by file with this database to detect any possible matches.</td>
+      <td>Software that scans files for known malware.
+It generally holds a database of previously identified threats and compares files against it to detect any possible matches.</td>
     </tr>
     <tr>
       <td>PGP / GnuPG / GPG</td>